AdmiralSnackbar66/dnd/3-Mechanics/CLI/bestiary/giant/hill-giant-xmm.md

 "actions":
 - "desc": "The giant makes two attacks, using Tree Club or Trash Lob in any combination."
   "name": "Multiattack"
 - "desc": "Melee Attack Roll: +8, reach 10 ft.
-Hit: 18 (3d8 + 5) Bludgeoning\
+Hit: 18 (3d8 + 5) Bludgeoning damage.\
-    \ damage.
-If the target is a Large or smaller creature, it has the [Prone](3-Mechanics/CLI/rules/conditions.md#Prone)\
+    \ If the target is a Large or smaller creature, it has the [Prone](/3-Mechanics/CLI/conditions.md#Prone)\
     \ condition."
   "name": "Tree Club"
 - "desc": "Ranged Attack Roll: +8, range 60/240 ft.
 Hit: 16 (2d10 + 5) Bludgeoning\
-    \ damage, and the target has the [Poisoned](3-Mechanics/CLI/rules/conditions.md#Poisoned)\
+    \ damage, and the target has the [Poisoned](/3-Mechanics/CLI/conditions.md#Poisoned)\
     \ condition until the end of its next turn."
   "name": "Trash Lob"
 "source":
 - "XMM"
-"image": "3-Mechanics/CLI/bestiary/giant/token/hill-giant-xmm.webp"
+"image": "/3-Mechanics/CLI/bestiary/giant/token/hill-giant-xmm.webp"
 ```
 ^statblock